planet-nine-app/web-power-gateway/README.md

 ```

 You'll need to add your gatewayName, partnerName, and totalPower just as above.
 And of course don't forget to fill out the code for what happens when the transaction succeeds.

+### How The Power Gateway Works

+`gateway.js` handles the heavy lifting for the Power gateway.
+It looks for a DOM element that handles "click" events called "pn-gatewqy-button".
+It then looks for the inclusion of the "pn-gateway-banner" DOM element.
+If it finds the banner it'll style all the elements, if not it leaves the styling to you.
+After styling, it sets an eventListener for the "click" event on the "pn-gateway-button" element.
+That click event redirects the user to the Planet Nine app to prompt them for approval.

+By default on approval, the Power gateway comes back to the url that is `window.location.href` of the sending website.
+If another url is necessary you can add the optional `gatewayURL` attribute to the "pn-gateway-button" element.

+`gateway.js` creates a PNGateway object with a speciall "callback" property defined.
+Setting this property is what will get `gateway.js` to process your transaction.
+The timing on that processing is thus left to the implementor.
+If you implement as in the examples above, the processing will happen right away.
+If you want the page to load first then set the callback property in an onLoad listener.

+Once `callback` is set, `gateway.js` will process your transaction and call the callback you've set with two arguments.
+The first is the error object which will be null on a successful transaction.
+The second is the response which will be the user object of the user who did the transaction.
+You can use this information to display user info like their amount of Power, or you can ignore this completely.

+And that's it.
+Hopefully you find that implementing a Power gateway is easy and fun, if not let us know so we can improve.